ayesha-p20/MovieLab/README.md

 The following guide explains which arguments need to be passed if inout is an image:-

 -i     : Indicates input is an image.
-Must be followed by a string argument.
+Must be followed by a string argument.<br/>
-*-o     : Indicates argument following it is name of output movie
+-o     : Indicates argument following it is name of output movie

 -start : Indicates percent of filter applied to first frame.
 Must be followed by integer